Iam-Mak/Case-Studies/README.md

 ### Goal: Analyze smart device usage data in order to gain insight into how people are already using their smart devices.
 Using this information, give high-level recommendations for how these trends can inform Bellabeat marketing strategy.

+### Key insights
+- The majority of users do not take enough steps to be considered active
+- Invest in additional data capture techniques as current datasets provide a small sample size and do not include any demographic details
+- The Sedentary minutes is around 983.5 which is fairly high compare to others.
+- Users are most active between 12pm and 2pm (lunchtime) and from 5pm till 7pm (after work) on weekdays.
+- People are more likely to spend their time in bed rather than they fell asleep.

-## Recommendations
+### Recommendations
-- We can focus on people with health problems such as (diabetes, high blood pressure) and help them to monitor their health with smart gadgets.
+- Bellabeat can focus on people with health problems such as (diabetes, high blood pressure) and help them to monitor their health with smart gadgets.
-- We can also involve our company with athletes' intelligence and help them to analyze their overall performance.
+- Bellabeat can also involve our company with athletes' intelligence and help them to analyze their overall performance.
-- we can increase user's engagement by motivating them to participate in competitions or by goal - setting activities and we can also help them by sneding reminders on the phone.
+- Bellabeat can increase user's engagement by motivating them to participate in competitions or by goal - setting activities and we can also help them by sneding reminders on the phone.
+- Create wellness guides within the app to inform strategies for workout and give exercise recommendations based on lifestyle.
+- Bellabeat can implement some step goal rewards for the people who achieved more steps thoughtout the week.

 ## 1. [Case Study 1 : How Does a Bike-Share Navigate Speedy Success?](https://github.com/Iam-Mak/Google-Data-Analytics-Case-Studies/tree/main/Case%20Study%201%20:%20How%20Does%20a%20Bike-Share%20Navigate%20Speedy%20Success%20%3F)